+Additional Information

-- One letter of academic recommendation (optional).
-A letter may be submitted by a teacher and/or counselor.
-Essay - First-year applicants are required to provide written responses to the essay question(s) listed on the application.
-Additional Information - If there is additional information that may have affected the applicant's previous academic performance, it may be included within the application and discussed individually with an admission counselor.
+• If there is additional information that may have affected the applicant's previous academic performance, it may be included within the application and discussed individually with an admission counselor.
 On occasion, the Admission Committee may defer a decision on a candidate's admission until additional information has been received.
-For example, new test scores, results of the present semester's coursework, additional letters of recommendation, or writing samples may be requested by the committee.
+For example, results of the present semester's coursework, additional letters of recommendation, or writing samples may be requested by the committee.
 If any additional credentials are needed, the Office of Undergraduate Admission will inform the candidate.